6 Pro Tips for Packing Light without Sacrificing Style

 Still looking for help packing for a trip?

-I'm here for you!
 If after reading this blog, your head is still swirling about what to pack, or you want to purchase some new items for an upcoming trip, let's talk!
-My Mini Style Board is a perfect one-time styling service that many women have used for trips.
+I help my client pack for trips by taking a capsule approach.
+The reality is, if you pick the right items, and mix and match them in multiple ways, you don't really need all the excess!
 I'm here to take the stress out of what to wear so you can focus on what's important: relaxation!

-Set up a free 30-minute Zoom Style Consultation with me right here, and let's get you ready for vacay mode!
+Learn more about my approach by setting up a free 30-minute Discovery Call (it's free!), and let's get you ready for vacay mode!